ChristopherKlay/StadiaEnhanced/README.md

 ## Features

 * Set VP9 or H264 as the preferred codec.
-* Enable 4K (requires GPU with support for VP9 decoding).
+* Enable 2K (available via CPU decoding) & 4K (requires GPU with support for VP9 decoding).
 * Stream Monitor (Displays frame/package loss among other things), via the group menu.
 * Changeable library size on the home screen, toggle between 2 up to 6 items per row.
 * Settings for codec, resolution and library size are saved between sessions.